on December 19, 2021 (last modified on April 20, 2022) • 18 minute read

 With this list of common bottlenecks in business, we’re sure you’ve made a mental note of things you suspect are already issues or can be in the future.

-However, the key is to remember that identifying bottlenecks is equally as important as resolving them.
+However, the key is to remember that identifying bottlenecks using tools like a business dashboard software is equally as important as resolving them.

 Want to make sure no bottleneck slips your vigilance?
 Use Databox dashboards to track progress for ongoing projects and one-off campaigns.

 If your dashboard shows things aren’t going as planned, you can intervene to inspect the hurdle(s).
 Doing so can save you from trouble in the long haul.